szarroug3/X-Ray_Calibre_Plugin/README.md

 Some background information on X-Ray and other Kindle Files:
 ----------------------------------------------------------------------------------------------------------------------------------
-X-Ray files allow you to get information on key characters and terms from Goodreads.
+X-Ray allows you to get information on key characters and terms from Goodreads.
 You can do this in one of a few ways.

 1. You can highlight the word in question and if the x-ray file has information on it, a popup with a brief description will show.
 It will also show you where this character has been mentioned in the past (will show page number and excerpt where